georgmagne/Arduino-Controlled-Curing-Chamber/README.md

-# Arduino for curing chamger
+# Arduino controlled meat curing chamber
+Currently monitoring temperature and relative humidity of a small fridge in which meats may be placed to cure and dry.